Paul Evans (football manager)

-Paul Evans was an English retired footballer who played as a goalkeeper for Mansfield Town, Boston F.C. and Burton Albion in the 1970s and 1980s.
+Paul Evans (born 24 February 1949 in Kiveton Park, England) is an English retired footballer who played as a goalkeeper for Mansfield Town, Boston F.C. and Burton Albion in the 1970s and 1980s.
 His time with Neil Warnock at Burton began a more than 10-year relationship with Warnock in football.
 He spent time as assistant manager at Scarborough, then coach at Notts County and Huddersfield Town.
-Evans was also known at these clubs as "Warnock's mate" and was seen many times in the dressing room calming Warnock down when he became angry.
+Evans is also known at these clubs as "Warnock's mate" and was seen many times in the dressing room calming Warnock down when he became angry.